ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 }
 ```

-Steps are delivered to Step Runner as a YAML blob in the GitLab CI syntax.
+Steps are delivered to Step Runner as a JSON blob in the GitLab CI syntax.
 Runner interacts with Step Runner over the above gRPC service which is
 started on a local socket in the execution environment.
 This is the same
 way that Nesting serves a gRPC service in a dedicated Mac instance.
 The